 So how much does cat healthcare cost on average?

 Of course, medical care for cats can be a lot more extensive.
 Cat parents who can afford to spend more will often want to include other things like yearly or quarterly checkups (which are crucial for early detection of CKD), oral cleaning, treatment of gingivitis & periodontal disease, annual blood and urine tests.
 Some people also opt for a pet insurance policy.
-According to Joanna, these would roughly add up to about $40 on top of the essentials.
+According to Joanna, these would roughly add up to about $60 per month.

 - Min. cost: $20 per month